dlunizg/dlunizg.github.io/labs/lab4EN.md

 6. &nbsp; &nbsp; Calculate new values for $$\Theta$$ and $$\Phi $$ according to the gradient
 7. While $$\Theta$$ and $$\Phi$$ are not converging

-So, by this procedure, we maximize the lower bound of the logprobability of the input samples.
-This gives us the confidence that the logprobability itself will grow, but there is no guarantee.
-Theoretically, it may happen that the lower bound is growing, and the probability itself is lowering, but in practice it is most often not the case.
+So, by this procedure, we maximize the lower bound of the log probability of the input samples.
+This gives us the confidence that the log probability itself will grow, but there is no guarantee.
+Theoretically, it may happen that the lower bound is growing, and the probability itself is lowering, but in practice, it is most often not the case.
 The possible explanation for this effect lies in the fact that with a sufficiently complex encoder, $$q(\mathbf z \vert \mathbf x)$$ becomes complex and allows to approximate the distribution of $$p(\mathbf z \vert \mathbf x)$$, which maximizes the first (neglected) member of expression for $$log(p(\mathbf x))$$.

-Generating new samples is performed only in the decoder part with the random initialization of the hidden layer $$\mathbf z$$ accordin to it's distribution
+Generating new samples is performed only in the decoder part with the random initialization of the hidden layer $$\mathbf z$$ according to its distribution
 $$
 p(z)=N(0,1)
 $$
-or some speciffic vector $$\mathbf z$$.
+or some specific vector $$\mathbf z$$.

-In this task also, the MNIST database is used, whose images are treated as a series of imaginary binary pixels $$x_i$$ with Bernoulli's distribution and probability set by the value of input image pixels $$p(x_i = 1) = x_i^{in}$$ .
+In this task also, the MNIST database is used, whose images are treated as a series of imaginary binary pixels $$x_i$$ with Bernoulli's distribution and probability set by the value of input image pixels $$p(x_i = 1) = x_i^{in}$$.
 Then it is more appropriate for the decoder to implement Bernoulli's distribution instead of Gaussian.
 The output of the decoder can then represent the probability of $$p(x_i = 1)$$, which is also the expected value of output $$x_i$$.
 The probability itself can be defined as

 $$
 p(x_{i}^{\mathit{out}}=1)=\sigma \left(\sum